NormandErwan/DocFxForUnity/README.md

     }
   }
 ```
-- Write manual pages in Markdown on `Documentation/manual/`.
-You must keep a list of these pages on `Documentation/manual/toc.yml`.
+- Write manual pages in Markdown on `Documentation/manual/`.You must keep a list of these pages on
+ `Documentation/manual/toc.yml`.
 - Add resources such as images to `Documentation/resources/`

-### Generate your documentation
+## Generate your documentation

 - [Install DocFX](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool).
 - On a command line opened on your project, run: